 - Identify Pattern Deviations: Once normal operating ranges are set for IoT sensors, automatic system alerts notify you as soon as something’s wrong or headed down an irregular path;

 - Foresee Food Safety Failures: A strong food safety plan goes a long way when it comes to preventing errors, but when everything is monitored manually, you’re bound to miss things.
 The software, however, reads data in real-time, can find abnormalities without delay, and alerts you when set ranges are broken;

 - Isolate Problems When They Occur: As new products and processes are set in place, unexpected food safety issues can still occur.
 Thankfully, with a strong set of data behind you, your software can help you discover the source of the issue and identify the affected products faster than you could on your own.

-Let’s look at a simple example of how this could work in practice.
+Let’s look at a simple example of how this could work in practice in a Food ERP.
 Say you are producing poultry products, which have to be maintained at certain temperatures depending on the stage of production.
 With IoT temperature monitoring devices connected to Icicle, you can pre-set thresholds in Icicle and if those thresholds are exceeded, Icicle automatically sends notifications to appropriate users and incident management functions are launched to ensure rapid response – long before a problem becomes a Problem.